Click the "Join CSPA" button to sign up for CSPA Membership.

 Despite the October 13th deadline, we encourage yearbooks to submit their edition as soon as they are printed.
 Late summer and fall delivery yearbooks have until October 13th to send in their publications.

 Only Regular Members receive a written evaluation (critique) of their publication.
-Newspapers, magazines, yearbooks and Web sites should complete the Membership Form and send it to us as soon as possible.
+Newspapers, magazines, yearbooks and Web sites should complete the online membership application and send it to us as soon as possible.

 All CSPA memberships run from July 1st of the current membership year until June 30th of the following year, regardless of what time of year you submitted your publication for membership.